PlanktoScope/PlanktoScope/documentation/docs/community/contribute/tips-and-tricks.md

 # Tips and tricks

-This page provides useful snippets and how-tos while developping software for the PlanktoScope.
+This page provides useful snippets and how-tos while developing software for the PlanktoScope.

 !!! warning